ejagnes/flexible_switch_2ISP/README.md

 ## Coding language and compilers

-Codes originally written to run on intel Fortran compiler and rewritten to run with GNU Fortran (gfortran; free).
+Codes were originally written to run on intel Fortran compiler.
+For reproducibility some codes were rewritten to run with GNU Fortran (gfortran; free) and posted here.
 Plots are made with gnuplot.
-Figures in the original article were made with Inkscape.
+Figures in the original article were made with gnuplot and Inkscape.

 ### GNU Fortran